gndrmnn/nodepool/doc/source/kubernetes.rst

             Only used by the
             :value:`providers.[kubernetes].pools.labels.type.pod` label type;
             specifies the amount of memory in MB to request for the pod.

+         .. attr:: storage
+            :type: int

+            Only used by the
+            :value:`providers.[kubernetes].pools.labels.type.pod` label type;
+            specifies the amount of ephemeral-storage in MB to request for the pod.

          .. attr:: env
             :type: list